Eirosdev/Camtasia_mAuthorParser/README.md

 # Camtasia_mAuthorParser
+VIP
-A parser for Interactive video made with Camtasia for hosting in mAuthor
+A parser for Interactive video from Camtasia for hosting in mAuthor

+TODO:
+push working script to github
+add support for SCORM scripts